Reclaiming Marriage as a Blessing

 Lyrics from "Love is not a Fight"

-With Love and Prayers from the Kitchen,
+With Love and Prayers

 (*Note: If your marriage is not God-honoring, if the two of you are not working together to grow closer to God, seek help.
 When you allow your spouse to continue in sin, you are not loving them.
 Love is seeking God's best for another.
 Love means leading another out of sin.
-If they are unwilling, you need to set firm consequences which might mean leaving.)
+If they are unwilling, you need to set firm boundaries which might mean leaving.)

 Sample these related posts: